chuanglun/EBlink/README.md

 1) EBlink uses ROM caching for speed performance.
 It is parsing the same XML memory map, which is provided by scripting, which is offered to GDB to get the memory information.
 If GDB reads memory from the ROM (flash) region then EBlink will not query the target but will instead return from cache.
 Sometimes, like debugging flash writing applications (e.g. bootloader), this behavior is not preferred and doesn't show the real flash modifications in GDB.
 If flash modifying code is debugged, turn off the caching with the "nc" GDB server option.

 2) By default, the "Connection under reset" for the stlink interface is enabled.
 For hotplugging use the "dr" switch (Disable Reset) for the stlink interface e.g. -I stlink,dr

+ISSUES
+- If flash is empty and program is flashed and reset, a target exception is detected and an UNWIND is happening.
+Just ignore!
+- Non STmicro devices (e.g. Silabs, NXP) are only working with STlink-V2.

 eblink - usage: